vkrisa/transformers_model_self_implementation/README.md

-# transformers_model_self_implementation
-Transformers deep learning architecture self implementation in pytorch
+# Own implementation of transformers model architecture in pytorch